XinyueZ/chat-your-doc/README.md

 # Notes

-> "These key notes can be very helpful in getting up to speed quickly.
+> These key notes can be very helpful in getting up to speed quickly.
 Look for them while you're learning and share them with others.
-These notes are especially useful when you're asking yourself questions like why, what, and how."
+These notes are especially useful when you're asking yourself questions like why, what, and how.

 <details>
 <summary><span style="font-weight: bold;">Prompt</span></summary>